Luna-64/wii-homebrew/docs/str2hax.md

 # str2hax

-?> For support in English, ask in the discord [server](https://discord.gg/QvGQqx8Mns)

 !> Modding does not come with a warranty, and we are not responsible for any damage done to your Wii.

 ?> You will need an internet connection on your Wii for this exploit